 TRACT: Twelve Rules for Authentic Critical Thinking

-Here are our 12 rules for authentic critical thinking, inspired by the ideas of some of our knowledge heroes.
-The member-only Padlet below provides presentations for each rule, explaining what they involves, why they matter, and how key thinkers can deepen your understanding of them.
+Here are 12 rules for authentic critical thinking, inspired by the ideas of some of our knowledge heroes.
+The members-only Padlet provides presentations for each rule, explaining what they are, why they matter, and how key thinkers can deepen your understanding of them.

 Each rule is explored through real-world lessons, video links, and structured suggestions for portfolio products.
 Whether you’re an IB or non-IB learner, TRACT will support you in developing a more thoughtful, rigorous, and reflective approach to understanding the world.